Tracking Private Jets for Investment Tips!

 Looking for your next great stock tip, some would say you need to look no further than your nearest regional airport!

-According to recent reporting by Bloomberg, venture capitalists who are searching for clues of the next big merger or acquisition deal, like to track who is flying into and out of town on private jets.
+According to recent reporting by Bloomberg, venture capitalists who are searching for clues about the next big merger or acquisition deal like to track who is flying into and out of town on private jets.
 For example, in April, a stock research firm told clients that a Gulfstream V owned by Houston-based Occidental Petroleum Corp. had been spotted at an Omaha airport.
 “The immediate speculation was that Occidental executives were negotiating with Warren Buffett’s Berkshire Hathaway Inc. to get financial help in their $38 billion offer for rival Anadarko Petroleum Corp.
 Two days later, Buffett announced a $10 billion investment in Occidental.”

 Private aircraft tracking is being used by research firms as a source of “alternative data” to get a jump on corporate news for hedge fund managers and other investors.
 The info on the Occidental executive jet mentioned above was tracked by one such company, Quandl, Inc., and they are not alone in keeping tabs on private jets for potential stock tips.

-A 2018 paper published by researchers at the University of Oxford and Switzerland, tracked aircraft from three dozen public companies and identified seven instances of mergers-and-acquisitions activity.
+A 2018 paper published by researchers at the University of Oxford and Switzerland tracked aircraft from three dozen public companies and identified seven instances of mergers and acquisitions activity.
 “It probably shouldn’t be your prime source of investing information, but as a feeder, as an alert of something else what might be going on, that’s where this work might be useful,” says Matthew Smith, a researcher at Oxford’s computer science department and one of the authors of the paper

 How Valuable is Tracking Private Jets for Investors?